 sns.scatterplot(x='wt', y='mpg', data=df)

 If we want to have the size of the dots represent one of the variables this is possible.
+So, how do you change the size of the dots in a Seaborn plot?
 In the next example, we change the size of the dots using the size argument.

 sns.scatterplot(x='wt', y='mpg', size='wt', data=df)